 Get Drunk with Your Most Important Clients/Customers/Vendors etc.

 In the West, when we’re having drinks with an important client or customer, we typically are cautious about how much we drink.
 We fear saying something we shouldn’t, ‘letting loose’ too much, and overall embarrassing ourselves and being unprofessional.
-And it is exactly for these reasons that in China most important business deals at some point have the key decision makers getting obliterated (the more throwing up, the better) together.
+And it is exactly for these reasons that in China most important business deals at some point have the key decision makers getting obliterated (

 Getting wasted with someone breaks barriers down in a few hours that could take months or years in sobriety.
 Issues and discussion points that we would be hesitant to be candid with otherwise all of a sudden flow freely.
 There’s no beating around the bush — the bush is firmly trampled.

 The key in Chinese business drinking is that everyone is equal participants in the path to drunkenness.
 You go shot for shot — literally.
 Drinking to this level can be difficult to execute with an unsuspecting Western business partner but the situations present themselves often.
 Going to a game with a client?
 Why not get 2 or 3 beers for the quarter instead of 1.

 Asian culture is typically more reserved and less direct than Western culture and hence the higher demand for the use of ‘truth serum’ but we can all use a dose of candidness in our business relationships and deals.

 There’s few commonalities across all people, cultures and backgrounds and food is one of them.